wikical/grical/db_migration/README.rst

 Dump legacy database to file
 ----------------------------

-Suppose the owner of the legacy database is the user `gridcalendar` and the name of the database is `gridcalendar` as well.
+Suppose the owner of the legacy database is the user `grical` and the name of the database is `grical` as well.
 Dump the database with a so-called "Custom format" (option `-Fc`).

 .. code-block:: bash

-    pg_dump -U gridcalendar -p 5432 -h localhost -Fc -b -v -f gridcalendar.pg_dump gridcalendar
+    pg_dump -U grical -p 5432 -h localhost -Fc -b -v -f grical.pg_dump grical

 Create the new production database